Mitchel v Reynolds

-Mitchel v Reynolds (1711) 1 PWms 181 is decision in the history of the law of restraint of trade, handed down in 1711.
+Mitchel v Reynolds (1711) 1 PWms 181 is decision in the history of the law of restraint of trade, handed down in 1711 in England.
 It is generally cited for establishing the principle that reasonable restraints of trade, unlike unreasonable restraints of trade, are permissible and therefore enforceable and not a basis for civil or criminal liability.
 It is largely the basis in US antitrust law for the "rule of reason."
 William Howard Taft, then Chief Judge of the Sixth Circuit Court of Appeals, later US President and then Chief Justice of the Supreme Court, quoted Mitchel extensively when he first developed the antitrust rule-of-reason doctrine in Addyston Pipe & Steel Co. v.
 United States, which was affirmed in 1899 by the Supreme Court.
 The doctrine also played a major role in the 1911 Supreme Court case Standard Oil Company of New Jersey v.
 United States 221 U.S. 1 (1911).

 Mitchel is also cited for the proposition that usually harmful practices may be rebuttably presumed unlawful, so that the burden of showing legitimacy is placed on the proponent of the practice.

 Facts

 Reynolds was a baker at St Andrew Holborn, which included both Lincoln's Inn and Gray's Inn, and therefore a considerable number of lawyers.
-In this litigation-prone environment, Reynolds chose to rent his bakeshop business to Mitchel for five years and gave Mitchel a bond for £50 with the condition that the bond would be void if Reynolds acted as a baker in the parish within the next five years.
+In this litigation-prone environment, Reynolds chose to rent his bakeshop business to Mitchel for five years and gave Mitchel a bond for £50 with the condition that the bond would be void if Reynolds did not act as a baker in the parish within the next five years.
 Reynolds resumed his trade as a baker at another location in the parish within the five years, and Mitchel sued on the bond.

 Reynolds defended by demurrer, contending that the bond was void because it was on a restraint of trade.
 His position was that any such restraint of trade was illegal per se, since it prevented him from exercising his trade as a baker.